 I've already mentioned testing a few times throughout this post.
 Testing is easily the most efficient way to optimize your emails.
 Here are some good opportunities:

-Try different words, lengths, and punctuations in your subject line to see if something really peaks your readers' interest.
+- Try different words, lengths, and punctuation in your subject line to see if something really peaks your readers' interest.

 9. Send Regularly

 If you're going to send monthly, bi-weekly, or weekly, stick to it.
 If not, they will begin to lose interest and those emails will land in trash folders.

 Consistent communication will ensure that you maintain your network's attention.
 Keep your emails regular, light, informational, and interesting.